 This advice seems a bit redundant but unlike other plants, ferns multiply rather quickly with the help of the spores on their leaves. hence while getting rid of the plant it is important to douse the entire plant in herbicides.
 This will help eliminate the plant from the roots to the tip.

-Most store-bought herbicides come with specific instruction on how to use them.
+Most store-bought herbicides come with specific instructions on how to use them.
 Most herbicides need to be sprayed but some variants work well when applied to the soil. pay attention to the contents and your garden soil type before using store-bought chemicals.

-Garden soil can be tested using home bought testing kits available off the internet.
+Garden soil can be tested using home-bought testing kits available off the internet.
 If you are someone who does not like using chemicals you could choose home remedies that suit your needs.

 How to use fern to our advantage in garden?